sparesparrow/mcp-prompts/USER_GUIDE.md

 # MCP-Prompts User Guide

+## Contributing Screenshots
+We welcome contributions of screenshots to improve this guide!
+Please:
+- Save images in PNG format.
+- Name files descriptively (e.g., `lm-studio-server-config.png`).
+- Place them in the `images/` directory at the project root.
+- Submit a pull request with your screenshot and update the relevant Markdown image link.

 ## Introduction
 MCP-Prompts is a lightweight, extensible server for managing prompts and templates in the Model Context Protocol (MCP) ecosystem.
 This guide will help you set up, configure, and use MCP-Prompts with a variety of clients, including LM Studio, LibreChat, Tasker, Android, Cursor IDE, and Claude Desktop.